 What Should I Look for in a Physician Contract?

 We can’t cover every element in a physician contract here, but we want to cover the most critical points if possible.
-So, man ask what should I look for in a physician contract?
+So, someone asks what one should look for in a physician contract.
 Here are some vital elements that you should look for in a physician contract.

 - Guarantee of Income – an income guarantee ensures a physician will earn a certain amount each month after expenses.
-The period that this is done usually extends for one or two years.
+The period that this is done extends for one or two years.
 If a physician makes less than the guaranteed income from the hospital, the hospital will make up the difference.
 If the physician makes more, he keeps it at the end of the guarantee period.
-If he makes less at the end of the period, he would owe the hospital the difference.
+He would owe the hospital the difference if he earned less at the end of the period.
 However, many of the income guarantees come with a forgiveness clause.
 Details should be reviewed in any contract.

 - Benefits – benefits should be written out clearly in any contract.
 They usually include malpractice and health insurance.
 There can be other benefits offered when the salary is less than competitive.

 - Hours Worked – the employer’s requirement may differ from the physician’s idea of how many hours he wants to work or is expected to work.
-This has to be looked over in any contract, and negotiated as needed.
+It has to be looked over in any contract and negotiated as needed.

 - Vacation Time – this should be specified in any physician’s contract and is often a negotiated point.